PanPrezess/lbry.com/content/faq/standalone-wallet.md

 category: wallet
 ---

-Yes, please visit [Coinomi](http://www.coinomi.com) to download their excellent and easy to use wallet.
+Yes, please visit [Coinomi](http://www.coinomi.com) or [Enjin](https://play.google.com/store/apps/details?id=com.enjin.mobile.wallet) to download their excellent and easy to use wallet.
 You can also use the [LBRY Desktop App](https://lbry.com/get) or [lbry.tv](https://lbry.tv) simply as a wallet.

 For technical users, we have